Student Loan Instructions

 Many Wharton MBA students rely on student loans to cover their cost of attendance.
 Note that borrowing loans to cover 100% of the student budget will increase your overall debt after graduation.

-Educational student loans are available through the Federal Loan Program or private lenders.
+Educational student loans may be available through the Federal Loan Program or private lenders.
 Students may opt to use a combination of the Federal Loan Program and private lenders to cover their cost of attendance.
 Doing research prior to borrowing could save you money both during school and through the loan repayment period.
 To calculate an estimate of the size of your monthly loan payments and the annual salary required to manage them, please visit the loan calculator on FinAid.org.

 Information for:

-U.S. Citizens/Permanent Resident Students
+U.S. Citizens/Permanent Residents

 Keep an eye out for your Admit News e-mails.
 The Wharton Financial Aid Office will use this tool to alert you of financial aid deadlines along the way.